luisIvey05/Dense3D/readme.md

 - make sure COLMAP and Agisoft get almost the same to do validation

 ### 4.NeRF-Studio
-- Adding output of depth estimation path of all those different models
+- Adding output of depth estimation path of all those different models into previous json file which contains all spacial and camera parameters
+- With the help of depth map as guidance, NeRF start to training on sparse 3D point cloud and do volumn rendering.
+During the training process, the camera position is optimized to the best after iteratons.

 ## Models

 ### Multi-view Stereo Network